Interviewee: Niya Bates, Public Historian of African-American Life and Culture at Thomas Jefferson’s Monticello

-DMcD: yeah that’s who it was because that was his response to my question that we cannot just simply say despite it all people managed because some people did not.
+DM: Yeah, that’s who it was because that was his response to my question.
+That we cannot just simply say despite it all people managed because some people did not.

-NB: You know, that’s like there is a lot of hurt That took place in the era of slavery That has not been resolved.
+NB: You know, that’s like there is a lot of hurt that took place in the era of slavery that [55:30] has not been resolved.

-DMcD: That this is intergenerational that um, I’ve been, well not recently but once did some work with these two anthropologists.
-Um, um, the Kleinmans Arthur and unfortunately not remembering her name, but the work is called “How Bodies Remember,” uh, and that what people pass on to each other bodily, psychically, from generation to generation, uh, his subjects are the descendants [56:00] of the Chinese Revolution, but the insights that or the questions he raised in the insights He provides I think are useful for us to consider when thinking about slavery, uh that this, what this institution did and was lives within us in ways that we don’t know, some ways We do know um, and we have to keep acknowledging that because institutions, uh, Monticello, the University of Virginia, William and Mary, Brown.
-You name it, they’re in the business of preserving an image of themselves and that for many of them the so-called return to considering their Slave past, uh has to be conducted within the context of their overarching commitment.
+DM: That this is intergenerational that um, I’ve been, well not recently but once did some work with these two anthropologists.
+Um, um, the Kleinmans Arthur and unfortunately not remembering her name, but the work is called “How Bodies Remember,” uh, and that what people pass on to each other bodily, psychically, from generation to generation, uh, his subjects [56:00] are the descendants of the Chinese Revolution, but the insights that or the questions he raised in the insights he provides I think are useful for us to consider when thinking about slavery, uh that this, what this institution did and was lives within us in ways that we don’t know, some ways we do know, um, and we have to keep acknowledging that [56:30] because institutions, uh, Monticello, the University of Virginia, William and Mary, Brown.
+You name it, they’re in the business of preserving an image of themselves and that for many of them the so-called return to considering their slave past, uh has to be conducted within the context of their overarching commitment.

-DMcD: Their overarching commitment to preserve constructing and preserving an [57:00] image of themselves exactly as they wish to be seen.
+DM: Their overarching commitment to preserve constructing [57:00] and preserving an image of themselves exactly as they wish to be seen.

 NB: Okay, great.
-Well, so that day we had a panel in which the president of the Ford Foundation was here, Darren Walker. and he had this fantastic quote about philanthropy, but I think it also relates to um, acknowledging our painful history, our contested past.
-Uh, he said, it’s not about what you’re giving back, It’s about what you’re willing to give up and I think for these institutions, they really have to re-evaluate what what we’re doing.
+Well, so that day we had a panel in which the president of the Ford Foundation was here, Darren Walker.
+And he had this fantastic quote about philanthropy, but I think it also relates to um, acknowledging our painful history, our contested past [57:30].
+Uh, he said, it’s not about what you’re giving back, it’s about what you’re willing to give up and I think for these institutions, they really have to re-evaluate what what we’re doing.
 Um, it’s not enough just to talk about black people who were here.
 You have to really be able to shake up the interpretation and you have to give up your comfort level with talking about decorative arts and having a singular narrative about Thomas Jefferson.
-You have to really be willing to potentially lose donors to lose Uh 58:00visitors you have to really uh, take some risks with telling the story because not everyone’s ready for it.
+You have to really be willing to potentially [58:00] lose donors to lose, uh, visitors you have to really uh, take some risks with telling the story because not everyone’s ready for it.
 But it’s a conversation that needs to happen in our country if we ever hope to move forward.

-DMcD: Yeah, that is exactly the point to be made.
-I’ve said again and again even around how we’re responding to August 11 and 12 knowing as important as it is to know the roots of the University of Virginia and the town of Charlottesville in white supremacy, simply knowing is not enough. that that knowing then has to be translated into something much more disruptive.
-We don’t know for the sake of knowing, we know for the sake of doing better
+DM: Yeah, that is exactly the point to be made.
+I’ve said again and again even around how we’re responding to August 11 and 12 knowing as important as it is to know the roots of the [58:30] University of Virginia and the town of Charlottesville in white supremacy, simply knowing is not enough. that that knowing then has to be translated into something much more disruptive.
+We don’t know for the sake of knowing, we know for the sake of doing better.

-NB: and you know here we’re rethinking our tours We’re trying to link our main house tour experience with the slavery tour, which you’re seeing Um for our listeners, there were standing outside of the reconstructed Hemings quarter and there’s a large tour group gathering. we run these slavery tours every 30 59:00minutes from 10:00 to 4:00.
+NB: And you know here we’re rethinking our tours we’re trying to link our main house tour experience with the slavery tour, which you’re seeing for our listeners, we’re standing outside of the reconstructed Hemings quarter and there’s a large tour group gathering.
+[59:00] We run these slavery tours every 30 minutes from 10:00 to 4:00.
 Um, and the groups are getting bigger and bigger which is great.
 But we’d like to make these one experience.

 NB: Currently, there’s a house tour and then you can opt into taking the slavery tour and we’re working on a way to not make that optional, to make it a main part of our experience.

-DMcD: Because otherwise you do create the sense that these are separable, that what are inseparable Experiences can be separated because obviously people not wanting to confront the quote-unquote painful past will opt out.
+DM: Because otherwise you do create [59:30] the sense that these are separable, that what are inseparable experiences can be separated because obviously people not wanting to confront the quote-unquote painful past will opt out.

 (Moving for tour group)